 These questions build on the simpler questions from above and take them to the next level.
 They are amazing conversation starters… instead of shooting them in rapid fire, look to ask just one or two and let the conversations and discussions build into something a lot deeper and more insightful – for both of you!

-- What is that you like doing with me the most?
+- What do you like doing with me the most?

-- Which personality/character trait has got you into the most trouble?
+- Which personality/character trait has gotten you into the most trouble?

 - If you were to have a robot as a friend, which friend would you substitute him with?